Posts Tagged Master’s Degrees

 If you are like me, you are new to New Mexico and the Santa Fe area.
 Part of what drew me to come to SWC was the location.
 The moment I stepped into New Mexico for the first time I knew my soul was coming home!…

-Posted August 12th, 2016 by & filed under Top News, SWC Blog, Featured, Mindfulness.
+Posted August 12th, 2016 by & filed under Student & Alumni Stories, SWC Blog, Mindfulness.

 By changing the statement from "we" to "I" in this entire blog series I have shifted my perception of life.
 I no longer blame “society” (you, we, or any form of “other”) for what I am perceiving as a…

-Posted August 5th, 2016 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted August 5th, 2016 by & filed under Student & Alumni Stories, SWC Blog.

-Living in New Mexico has always been a dream of mine, and when I had a chance to move here to come to SWC, I jumped at the chance!
-It wasn't long before I was itching to explore my new world, and when I did, I was truly awestruck by the beauty within minutes from the…
+Living in New Mexico has always been a dream of mine, and when I had the chance to move here to come to SWC, I jumped at the opportunity!
+It wasn't long before I was itching to explore my new world, and when I did, I was truly awestruck by the beauty within minutes from…

 I look around and see so many things that say "Stop doing THIS!" or "Don't do/think/act THIS way!" or even "Fight THIS!"

-Posted July 20th, 2016 by & filed under Top News, SWC Blog, Featured, Mindfulness.
+Posted July 20th, 2016 by & filed under Creative Writing from Southwestern College, Student & Alumni Stories, Consciousness & Mindfulness.

 In many of my classes our teachers have been training us to use “I statements” during discussions.
 For example, it applies when you fall into the habit of using we, or you, when you actually mean “I” in a statement, as I just did in this sentence.
 See what I…